phoenixperry/Interactive_Development_in_Open_Frameworks/Week2.md

 As it turn out, you are pretty resistant to electrical current.
 In fact, everyone has a slightly different resistance and the outside of your body has a different resistance than the inside of it.

 What is resistance?
 It is exactly what it sounds like.
-If something has a high resistance, it resists the flow of power, slowing it down or stopping it all together if the power is not strong enough to overcome it.
+If something has resistance, it resists the flow of power, slowing it down or stopping it all together if the power is not strong enough to overcome it.
 This is why it takes quite a bit of power to shock you and if you touch the negative and positive bits of a battery, you don't get a shock.
 You slow the power down so much there's very little of it left by the time it conducts across you.
 You don't feel it.

 ![](images/flow.jpg)

 Makey makey can detect very small amounts of current and hence can be used with resistant materials that are still a bit conductive.
 Some materials simply will not work and it's because their resistance is too high.
-When you complete the circuit by touching the power source and the ground, you complete the circuit and the current just flows over you, even though you don't feel it.
+When you complete the circuit by touching the power source and the ground, you complete the circuit and the current just flows over you, even though you don't feel it because it's so weak.

 ![](images/makey.jpg)